fredrkl/nvimsetup/README.md

 The LSP for Bicep need `dotnet cli` to run, and is started with the `cmd` property.
 Please see the [`nvim-lspconfig.lua`](./lua/fredrkl/plugins/nvim-lspconfig.lua) and the [official `lsp config`](https://github.com/neovim/nvim-lspconfig/blob/master/lua/lspconfig/server_configurations/bicep.lua) for more information.

+### .NET LSP

+We are using the `roslyn.nvim` plugin for .NET LSP support.
+The plugin is configured in the [`nvim-lspconfig.lua`](./lua/fredrkl/plugins/nvim-lspconfig.lua) file.
+The plugin uses the `netcoredbg` tool for debugging, which is installed in the `Debugger` section below.

+Remember to install the `roslyn` LSP through the Mast plugin:

+`:MasonInstall roslyn`

 ## Debugger

 To setup debugger for .net we need the `netcoredbg` tool.
 Unfortunately, the `netocredbg` tool does not have a native M Chip version for macOS.
 To install the `netcoredbg` tool, follow the instructions below.